noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 # check the current value
 echo $::env(SYNTH STRATEGY)
 ```
-which is "0", therefore synthesis is already delay driven.
+which is "0", therefore synthesis is already delay-driven.
 There are some other variables we can check
 ```
 “SYNTH BUFFERING’ | Enables abc cell buffering <br> Enabled “SYNTH SIZING’ | Enables abc cell sizing (instead of buffering) <br> Enabled = 1, Disabled = © <br> (Default: ‘@°)|